ilianaportugal/Kickstarter-Analysis/README.md

 - What are some other possible tables and/or graphs that we could create?

 From the dataset we can look at the length of time vs fundraising outcome in a graph to visualize trends.
-From this trend we can see typically how long it takes for a successful campaign to reach their goal amount.
+From this trend we can see, typically, how long it takes for a successful campaign to reach their goal amount.